alex-lvl/todo-list/README.md

 - Todos can have a title, date, project, notes, and checklist
 - Data is saved using local storage

+Firebase Integration is now live!
+Data is now stored in Firestore and Authentication with google can be used to begin using cloud storage.

+The option to store data in local storage is still available if chosen.

 ### Objectives

 - Responsive Design